MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Web page development.md

 ### CSS Standards and Responsibility

-- The World Wide Web Consortium (W3C) defines web standards, including CSS.
+- The [[World Wide Web]] Consortium (W3C) defines web standards, including CSS.
 CSS has evolved from Level 1 through CSS 2.2 to CSS 3, with the latter not being a new version but an extension of CSS 2.2 through backward-compatible specifications.

 ### CSS Syntax and Selectors

-- CSS rules are defined with selectors (tag, #id, .class, inline), properties, and values.
+- CSS rules are defined with selectors (tag, #id, .[[Class]], inline), properties, and values.
 This allows for the customization of HTML elements' styles across a webpage or the entire site.

 ### Flexibility with CSS

-- Tags like `<div>` and `<span>` provide flexibility in styling sections of a page or inline content differently.
+- Tags like `<div>` and `<span>` provide [[Flexibility]] in styling sections of a page or inline content differently.

 ### Implementing CSS